EtaleCohomology/geometric-intelligence-saga/papers/sacred_music/ave_verum_corpus/README.md

 ### `part1_manifold/` — The Manifold of the True Body

 The first study — composed before the empirical verification was undertaken — proposes the methodological framework and applies it to a semi-synthetic dataset constructed by the author from musicological knowledge of the score.
 The study succeeds as a methodological proposal: it establishes that the four conditions of Proposition 2.1 of GI theory are satisfied upon this diminutive corpus, and that the resulting manifold admits of geometric analysis.
-The paper is presented as a single multilingual document, its five linguistic versions (Japanese, English, German, French, Russian) gathered within a single file.
+The paper is presented as a single multilingual document, its five principal linguistic versions (Japanese, English, German, French, Russian) gathered within a single file, with Latin as the language of the motet itself and citations in Church Slavonic, Ancient Greek, and Italian woven into the text.

 ### `part2_empirical/` — Empirical Verification